Anderson would have kept Tory whip with apology for ‘Islamist’ claim – Dowden

 Appearing on Sunday’s broadcast media round, the Deputy PM accepted that “words matter” but refused to say whether he thinks Mr Anderson’s words were racist, conceding only that he understands why they “caused offence”.

-Asked whether Mr Anderson would have kept the whip if he had not apologised, he told Sunday With Laura Kuenssberg: “Yes.”
+Asked whether Mr Anderson would have kept the whip if he had apologised, he told the BBC’s Sunday with Laura Kuenssberg programme: “Yes.”

 “When it comes to the wording used by individual Conservatives, I said I disagreed with the language used by Lee Anderson,” he told Sky News’ Sunday Morning With Trevor Phillips.